ORTHOIN3D/interntest/README.md

 - Provide your solution as a python module with instruction to use it
 - If you want, you can integrate the solution with the provided backend
 - The target python must at least Python3.6
-- Provide all depedencies for each algorithms in a requirements.txt file
+- Provide all depedencies for each algorithm in a requirements.txt file

 #### Standalone